 Headset microphones are essential for energetic performances that require hands-free singing.
 They're ideal for vocalists who also play an instrument, or performers who need complete freedom to move around the stage.

-Best Headset Mics for Singing
+Best Headset Microphones for Singing

 Table of Contents

-- Best Headset Mics for Singing
+- Best Headset Microphones for Singing

 - Headset Microphones & Polar Patterns

-- Choosing The Right Headset Mic
+- Choosing the Right Headset Mic for Singing

 1. AKG C 520